y-ncao/Python-Study/README.md

 You can reach me at [cyandterry at gmail.com](mailto:cyandterry@gmail.com)

 Please feel free to share the code for any personal use.
-For other summaries, please do not repost it to anywhere else.
+For concept summary(all markdown files), please do not copy, distribute or transmit the material without my permission.